dustin10/VichUploaderBundle/docs/known_issues.md

 metadata is joined with the file during the upload.
 To summarize, [Gaufrette support for metadata is flawed](https://github.com/KnpLabs/Gaufrette/issues/108) (see issue [GH-163](https://github.com/dustin10/VichUploaderBundle/issues/163)).

+## Doctrine/annotations package required when using doctrine-bundle >= 2.8

+If your project is using `doctrine-bundle:>=2.8`, you must require `doctrine/annotations` package from your project as it is not required in `doctrine-bundle` anymore from this version.
+This bundle is using a `Reader` interface from this package in order to work for both annotations and attributes mapping.